phylum-dev/cli/doc_templates/phylum_analyze.md

 ### Details

-The following order is used to determine which lockfile will be analyzed:
+The following order is used to determine which dependency file will be analyzed:

 - CLI `DEPENDENCY_FILE` argument
-- Lockfiles in the `.phylum_project` file specified during `phylum init`
+- Dependency files in the `.phylum_project` file specified during `phylum init`
 - Recursive filesystem search

-If any of these locations provides a lockfile, no further search will be done.
+If any of these locations provides a dependency file, no further search will be done.
 Recursive filesystem search takes common ignore files like `.gitignore` and `.ignore` into account.

 ### Examples